Simplified Needs Test and Auto Zero EFC

 Dislocated Worker Status

-A person can be considered to be a dislocated worker if he or she
+A person is considered as a dislocated worker if they:

-- Has been laid off or received a layoff notice
+- Were laid off or received a layoff notice

 - Is receiving unemployment benefits due to being laid off or is losing a job and is unlikely to return to a previous occupation